ADULT STUDY LEADERS

 Elaine was born in Columbus, Ohio and moved to Florida in the sixth grade.
 She has been married to Joe for 44 years, and has two adult sons, a daughter-in-law and two young grandchildren.

-She graduated from FSU with a major in Child Development and a minor is Social Work.
+She graduated from FSU with a major in Child Development and a minor in Social Work.

 Currently, she is the Treasurer for Gulf Central District United Women in Faith.
 At Temple Terrace UMC United Women in Faith, she served as treasurer, president and vice president.
 Besides teaching preschool and 4th grade Sunday school, as a college student she twice served as a counselor with the Youth Group.
 One year they hiked the Appalachian Trail for 5 very rainy days.